As of 2023 we have worked with customers who have made anything from £2,000 to £300,000 from a poignant whisky cask investment.

 The risks with mature casks

-Mature casks over 12 years old are often significantly more expensive and there are no external references available to ascertain whether or not the price you are being asked is fair.
+Mature casks over 12 years old are often significantly more expensive and importantly there are little to no external references available to ascertain whether or not the price you are being asked is fair.
+You can use our cask calculator to compare the price to bottles, but it still requires a bit of understanding.

-Importantly the older the cask is when you buy it, the less time you have to allow that cask to appreciate in value.
+Importantly the older the cask is when you buy it, the less time you have to allow that cask to appreciate in value through other avenues such as brand.
 If you buy a young cask you have a greater proportion of the cask’s potential lifespan left in order for your cask to gain value compared to an older cask.

 Summary: Buying a young cask aged 5-12 years gives you the potential to make more money compared to new make and mature casks.
 Buying a mature cask increases the risk of your investment.